Can Cody Bellinger continue Dodgers' tradition of Rookie of the Year winners?

-This is how the rich get richer: You select a skinny high school first baseman with a sweet swing who hit one home run his senior season in the fourth round of the 2013 draft.
-Then, less than four years later, you watch Cody Bellinger explode onto the major league scene with nine home runs in his first 25 games.
+This is how the rich get richer: Select a skinny high school first baseman with a sweet swing that only led to one home run his senior season in the fourth round of the 2013 draft.
+Then, less than four years later, watch that player explode onto the major league scene with nine home runs in his first 25 games.

+That is exactly what has happened with Cody Bellinger in Los Angeles.

 The Dodgers have a rich history of rookies, going back to their Brooklyn days.
 Jackie Robinson was named the first Rookie of the Year in 1947 and Dodgers players have won 17 of the awards, most of any team.
-Bellinger, hitting .295/.362/.653 in his red-hot first month in the majors, could be the second winner in a row, following Corey Seager last season.
+Bellinger, hitting .295/.362/.653 in his red-hot first month in the majors, could be the second straight, following Corey Seager last season.
 That's nothing for this franchise: They won five in a row from 1992 to 1996 (Eric Karros, Mike Piazza, Raul Mondesi, Hideo Nomo, Todd Hollandsworth).

 Bellinger homered twice again on May 5, hit a grand slam off the Padres' Miguel Diaz on May 6, hit one off tough Rockies lefty Jake McGee on May 12.
 His most impressive home run may have been this one a few days ago off Marlins closer A.J.
 Ramos, an opposite-field blast off a pitch on the outside corner: